Español English

 They are small deciduous trees or large shrubs with 10 cm (3.93") long thorns that reach 5 meters (16.4 feet) in height.
 The leaves are elliptical, with a serrated edge and a bright green color.
 The flowers appear in abundance on branches that arch elegantly; they are white and showy but they smell bad.
 They bloom in spring and early summer.

-They are used to create screens, barriers or hedges and as an isolated specimen (do not plant next to buildings).
-They are also ideal for bonsai and for Mediterranean coastal gardens.
-They attract birds and insects.
+Common spikethorn is used to create screens, barriers or hedges and as an isolated specimen (do not plant next to buildings).
+It's also ideal for bonsai and for Mediterranean coastal gardens.
+It attracts birds and insects.

 Gymnosporia buxifolia prefers full sun exposure; it can also grow in semi-shade.
-They resist occasional low intensity frosts.
+It resists occasional low intensity frosts.

 The soil can be a garden substrate with 15% compost and 20% coarse sand.

-They are low maintenance plants and resistant to drought; water moderately waiting for the substrate to dry.
+Stinking spike-thorn is a low maintenance plant and resistant to drought; water moderately waiting for the substrate to dry.

 Prune occasionally after flowering to remove dry branches.